-- 11. The Lanterman Act provides that mental health services and counseling are the kinds of specialized services the regional center can secure or provide on claimant's behalf.
-However, the Lanterman Act makes clear that a regional center cannot assume responsibility to provide or fund such services until it determines that the service cannot be provided or funded by any generic resource.
-(Legal Conclusions 2, 5-7.) - 12.
-If CBT is considered to be akin to counseling, Mother has offered no evidence that the counseling provided by the District, a generic resource, is inadequate to meet claimant's needs, or that the District has no program to meet such needs.
-Nor has Mother provided an assessment from Dr. Apelian, the District, or any other entity evaluating the scope and nature of claimant's mental health needs.
+10. The Lanterman Act provides that mental health services, counseling, occupational therapy, and physical therapy are the kinds of specialized services the regional center can secure or provide on claimant's behalf.
+However, the Lanterman Act makes clear that a regional center cannot assume responsibility to provide or fund any of these services until it determines that the service cannot be provided or funded by any generic resource.
+(Legal Conclusions 2, 5-7.)

+11. If CBT is considered to be akin to counseling, Mother has offered no evidence that the counseling provided by the District, a generic resource, is inadequate to meet claimant's needs, or that the District has no program to meet such needs.
+Likewise, if the NPT is not limited to "medical rehabilitation" as Ms. Dolin stated in her correspondence to Mother, Mother has offered no evidence that the occupational therapy or other therapies available from the District can meet claimant's needs.
+Nor has Mother provided assessments from Dr. Apelian, SCVTS, the District, or any other entity evaluating the scope and nature of claimant's mental health or physical therapy needs.
+NLACRC therefore cannot consider whether the co-pays paid for claimant's CBT and NPT are eligible for funding until a determination is made that the CBT and NPT differ from the counseling, occupational therapy, or other services offered by the District, the District either cannot or refuses to provide the counseling or physical therapy required, and CBT and NPT is necessary to meet claimant's needs.

-NLACRC therefore cannot consider whether the co-pays paid for claimant's CBT are eligible for funding until a determination is made that the CBT differs from the counseling offered by the District, the District either cannot or refuses to provide the counseling required, and the counseling is necessary to meet claimant's needs. - 13.
-Moreover, regardless of whether claimant's CBT is considered a mental health support or counseling, Mother has not provided documentation stating that claimant's Medi-Cal Managed Care Plan (Plan) will not cover CBT provided to claimant or, if it will provide such coverage, that the Plan does not include a geographically convenient provider who is also covered by claimant's private insurance.
+12. Moreover, regardless of whether claimant's therapies can be provided by the District, Mother has not provided documentation stating that claimant's Medi-Cal Managed Care Plan (Plan) will not cover CBT or NPT and, if the Plan provides such coverage, that the Plan does not include a geographically convenient provider who is also covered by claimant's private insurance.
 While such a request may be futile based on Mother's research, Code section 4659, subdivision (d)(1), requires claimant to provide documentation of such denial.
-However, if claimant can show the requested CBT is necessary and cannot be provided by the District, NLACRC is not precluded from funding the co-pays for such services while coverage is being pursued, but before a denial is made.
+However, if claimant can show the requested CBT and NPT are necessary and cannot be provided by the District, NLACRC is not precluded from funding the co-pays for such services while coverage is being pursued, but before a denial is made.
 (Code, § 4659, subd. (d)(1)(A).)
 Ms. Dolin's suggestion that claimant locate another Medi-Cal managed care plan to cover claimant's co-pays ignores the constraints imposed by claimant's primary coverage and therefore is unworkable.